But I am With You

 - And in Matthew 28:20, we read, “I am with you always, to the close of the age.”

 Even at the very beginning, in the very first paragraph of the Bible, we read that “the Spirit of God was hovering over the face of the waters.”
 [Gen 1:2] He is still hovering—paying attention to us in order to respond to our asking, seeking, and knocking, so our way might be opened.
 He is watching and measuring our faithfulness, expecting us to lay up treasures in Heaven, whether they be gold, silver, precious stones, wood, hay or stubble.
 Imagine a God who loves you so much that he wants to be with you now, use you now, and spend eternity with you.

 One way to be challenged this new year is to complete or update a personal profile–an online Christian resume–to see what assignments the Lord might have for you.
-You can go, after all, because the Lord shall be with you.
+You can serve long-term, short-term, home or abroad.
+Because the Lord will be with you.
 Sign up or login now.

 Founder, Chief Innovation Officer